 Essential Camera Gear For Wedding Videographers

-It’s a lot of pressure to make a wedding video.
+It’s a lot of pressure to create a wedding video.
 Have you ever felt that?
 I know I have.
-Documenting someone’s special day is a big responsibility so creating the best video possible is important.
+Documenting someone’s special day is a big responsibility so capturing the best video possible is important.
 And you need the right equipment.
 It doesn’t have to be the best of the best, but there are tools that are non-negotiable.
-Here is some essential camera gear for wedding videographers.
+Here’s a rundown of 7 pieces of gear all wedding videographers should have.

 The Right Equipment